seanpohyx/hopeuni-camp/README.md

 - Front-end developer
 	- Task: You and another developer will develop the front-facing part of the website
 	- Skillset: We don't currently have a framework we are dead fixed on, so I guess you just need to know html, css and javascript

+I have created some issues that we have that needs to be fixed, maybe you can start by looking at what you think you can do? :) Once you have done something and you want me to check it out, just make a pull request and I will review it :)

 ## Tech Stack